legzy27/Which-Test-Framework/README.md

-* Smoke Tests: Tests the major pieces of the software in a non-comprehensive manner to ensure the software works well enough (or is not riddled with too many issues) to move on to additional tests
+* Smoke Tests: Tests the major pieces of the software in a non-comprehensive manner to ensure the software works well enough (or is not riddled with too many issues) to move on to additional tests.